geoffklee/git2jss/README.rst

   $ git2jss --file my_great_script.py --create --tag v1.0.1

-  # Export script localscript.sh to a script object on the JSS called do_something_great.sh
+  # Export the file localscript.sh to a Script object on the JSS called do_something_great.sh
   # using the existing tag v0.0.9

-  $ git2jss --file localscript.sh --name do_something_great.sh
+  $ git2jss --file localscript.sh --name do_something_great.sh --tag v0.9.9

+  # Export the file check_firewall.sh to a ComputerExtensionAttribute object on the JSS called
+  # FirewallCheck, using the existing tag v0.0.9

+  $ git2jss --mode ComputerExtensionAttribute --file check_firewall.sh --name check-firewall

   # Export each script in the current folder that has a script object on the server
   # with a matching name, and exists at tag v1.0.2